Frequently Asked Questions

 FIGA is part of a non-profit, state-based, statutorily-created system that pays certain outstanding claims of insolvent insurance companies.
 By paying these claims, guaranty associations protect policyholders and claimants.

 Guaranty associations ease the burden on policyholders and claimants of the insolvent insurer by immediately stepping in to assume responsibility for most policy claims following liquidation.
-The coverage guaranty associations provide is fixed by the policy or state law; they do not offer a “replacement policy.”
+The coverage guaranty associations provide is determined by the insurance policy or state law; they do not offer a “replacement policy.”

 The potential failure of insurance companies, like the potential failure of all businesses, is an unfortunate, but inevitable, part of doing business in a free-market system.
 Since inception of the property and casualty guaranty association system, there have been about 600 insolvencies.
 In all, the system has paid out about $24.2 billion.

-FIGA is largely funded by industry assessments, which are collected following insolvencies.
-These assessments raise funds to pay claims and administrative and other costs related to the FIGA’s claim paying activities.
+FIGA is largely funded by assets of insolvent insurers.
+Receivers marshal estate assets and reimburse FIGA for paid claims and administrative costs related to the FIGA’s claim paying activities.

+The other source of funding is member company assessments.
 FIGA’s assessments are capped at 2% of a company’s net direct premium for regular assessments, and an additional 2% for emergency assessment for insolvencies relating to hurricanes, on premium written in similar lines of business in Florida the prior year.
-The other source of funding is recoveries from distributions of the insolvent insurance companies.

 FIGA’s assessments are computed and billed based on the immediate needs of the guaranty association that has claims it needs to pay.
 Claim files come in from the insolvent insurance company; the adjusters review them, and set appropriate reserves on those files.
 (Reserves are the projected ultimate liability under terms of a given policy.)